WinVector/Examples/rebalance/rw_example_R.md

     ##            7
     ## 2.272475e-09

-Notice the two predictions have the same order-statistics.
+Notice the two predictions, while different, now have the same order-statistics.
+So instead of worrying which of the original two models was better, we instead say the original order difference were in fact evidence of missing interaction variables.
+With the additional interaction variables we have a model structure, that with enough training data, should dominate both original models.

 The point is: with individual variables that contain finer detail about the data fewer trade-offs are required, not leaving in the possibility